ccdle12/Calculator/README.md

 # Calculator

-Self set 4 hour challenge to create a working calculator in Java
+Self set 4 hour challenge to create a working calculator in Java.